 This week Jeff and Dustin wish an early Happy Mother's Day to all the moms out there (#yourmom).
 The recent launch of InSight, the first interplanetary launch from the west coast, is the topic on Science.
 InSight is the first craft we have sent to Mars to study the interior of the planet.
 Then, details of a new segment highlighting the Death Wish Coffee Community is revealed, and COPS (The TV Show) is the topic on The Roast.
-Finally, hear about a ton of new apparel coming from the World's Strongest Coffee Company.
+Finally, hear about a ton of new apparel coming from Death Wish Coffee.

 Jeff: How did you become to wanting to be doing something like that?

 I'm sure you got training for it, right?